The spiritual message hidden in 'Star Wars'

 Which brings us back to the spiritual message encoded in "The Last Jedi."

-As Luke prepares to torch the tree containing the sacred Jedi texts, Yoda appears out of nowhere and giggles as he does the deed himself.
+As Luke prepares to torch the tree containing the sacred Jedi texts, Yoda appears out of nowhere and does the deed himself, cackling all the while.

 "Time it is," Yoda says, "for you to look past a pile of old books."

-Some were aghast that Yoda would commit sacrilege against the Jedi tradition.
+Some fans were aghast that Yoda would feign sacrilege against the Jedi tradition.

 But when you look at the scene from a Buddhist lens, the meaning shifts.

 Zen is full of stories about ancient masters trying to jolt their apprentices from mental ruts.
 In one ancient monastery, the students paid too much attention to Buddhist images, so the head monk torched them. ("If you see the Buddha, kill the Buddha," says a famous koan.)

-These edicts are not meant to be permanent prescriptions for all Buddhists for all time.
-If you walk into a Zendo and burn their statues today, Buddhists will not be happy with you.

-Koans and other Buddhist lessons are highly particular.
-They're often meant to be transmitted from master to apprentice, from one mind to another.
+These lessons and koans are not meant to be permanent prescriptions for all Buddhists for all time.
+They're highly particular, transmitted from master to apprentice, one mind to another.

-In that light, Yoda's apparent willingness to burn the "old pile of books" isn't really about texts, which Yoda already knows are safely in Rey's possession.
-It isn't even about religion.
-It's about Luke.
+In that light, maybe Yoda's apparent willingness to burn the "old pile of books" isn't really about texts, which he already knows are safely in Rey's possession.
+Maybe it isn't even about religion.
+It's just about Luke.

-Yoda is trying to shock Luke out of his obsession with the past.
-His mind is always on the horizon, Yoda says.
-"Never here, now, hmm?
-The need in front of your nose."
+Yoda is trying to shock him out of his guilt and shame about the past, and make him focus on "the need in front of (his) nose," the Resistance that could sorely use a little saving.

-So maybe the spiritual message of "Star Wars" isn't about the end or beginning of organized religion.
-Maybe, like a good Zen teacher, it's a mirror showing us our own minds: How we argue endlessly about sacred traditions and the future of faith, while ignoring the reality right in front of us.
+So perhaps the real spiritual message of "Star Wars" isn't about the end or beginning of organized religion.
+Maybe, like a good Zen teacher, it's a mirror showing us our own minds.
+Are we preoccupied with the past, concerned about the future, or paying attention to the needs in front of our noses?